victorialolo/Sales-Performance/README.md

 ## Data Modelling
 The model is a star schema.
 There are 5 dimension tables and 1 fact table.
 The dimension tables are all joined to the fact table with a one-to-many relationship using a common key such as Customer key, Product key, Store key,Dand on the currency and Date table.

 ![](Data_Model.png)

 ## Visualization

-The report is a
+This is a one page dasboard
 ![](Dashboard.png)

 You can interactive with the report [here](https://app.powerbi.com/view?r=eyJrIjoiMWYyZjM0ODYtMjM5Mi00NWUyLThkMTgtMWQzMDEwM2VlYmE0IiwidCI6IjUwODUxMjk2LTliZDEtNGM1Yi05MDllLWY2M2U0OWVmZWEyNSJ9)